roman-milk/roman-milk.github.io/lost-62.md

  "I want to fuck you," Caroline mewled.
 "I know it's wrong, but I'm just so fucking horny.
 Just once," she went on.
 "I promise I'll never tell."

  My hands went to her waist as she straddled me.
 I hadn't said yes, but neither had I said no; and the truth is, at that moment, I would have gone along with anything she cared to suggest.
-Report_Story #2